-"Harassment and Bullying" as defined by DASA as amended defines harassment and bullying as the creation of a hostile environment by conduct or by verbal threats, intimidation or abuse (including cyber-bullying) that has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical wellbeing; or conduct, verbal threats, intimidation or abuse that reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety.
-It also includes conduct that reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety.
+"Harassment and Bullying" as defined by DASA as amended defines harassment and bullying as the creation of a hostile environment by conduct or by verbal threats, intimidation or abuse (including cyber-bullying) that has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or conduct, verbal threats, intimidation or abuse that reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety.
 It also includes conduct that reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or conduct which occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
 The phrase "threats, intimidation or abuse" includes both verbal and non-verbal actions.
 The harassing behavior may be based on any characteristic, including but not limited to a person's actual or perceived: